longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 ### Goals

 - Implement a fast failover mechanism that is not gated by Kubernetes' relatively slow detection and handling of node failure.
 Recovery should be a matter of seconds rather than minutes.
-- Depending on mount type, it should not require a restart of workload pods.
+- Depending on NFS mount options, it should not require a restart of workload pods.
+Specifically, "soft" or "softerr" mounts should not need it, although "hard" mounts do.
 - Operation of the recovery backend will be unchanged.
-- After the failure of the share-manager pod, the application on the client side’s IO operations will be stuck until the share-manager and NFS are recreated, but the interruption will be brief, within a specified limit **TBD** regardless of the cause.
+- After the failure of the share-manager pod, the application on the client side’s IO operations will be stuck until the share-manager and NFS are recreated, but the interruption will be brief, within a specified limit of 20 seconds regardless of the cause.
 - There will be only a single interruption for a failure.
 - Changing Kubernetes behavior via `node-monitor-period` and `node-monitor-grace-period` values in the Kubelet should make no difference to RWX failover.
 The time to accomplish node NotReady processing and return to Ready state should be independent of RWX HA time.